yguenduez/nerd-neck/nerd-neck-report/src/report.md

 drift
 ([source here](https://ahrs.readthedocs.io/en/latest/filters/madgwick.html#orientation-as-solution-of-gradient-descent)).

-Therefore, the Madgwick filter has one parameter you need to adjust.
+The Madgwick filter has one parameter you need to adjust.
-It is called the filter gain beta, and there exist some recommendations on which value to choose from.
+It is called the filter gain beta, and there exists the following rule of thumb (taken from [here](https://stackoverflow.com/a/47772311/7585591)).

 When picking the right value for beta, there is a trade-off between the stability of the resulting orientation and its response.
-For example for drones (values up to 0.3), which have to react fast, the Madgwick Filter is optimised for high responsiveness.
+For example, for drones which have to react fast, the Madgwick Filter is optimised for high responsiveness by using a high beta value.
-On almost static, or human motion tracking (values 0.01–0.1) the filter is optimised for stable output.
+On almost static, or human motion tracking, the filter is optimised for stable output using lower beta values.

-A value of 0.1 is used (This is the recommended default value for a general purpose application), as it showed the best trade-off between responsiveness and stability for the application.
+A value of 0.1 is used (This is the default value chosen by the library that is used), showed already a good trade-off between responsiveness and stability for the application.

 # Closing